intelsdi-x/snap-labs/README.md

 ### Can I contribute?

 You bet!
-An overview of how we organize these tutorials is in [CONTRIBUTING.md](CONTRIBUTING.md).
+An overview of how we organize these labs is in [CONTRIBUTING.md](CONTRIBUTING.md).